I love project planners.

 I’ve color coordinated my Project Planners so you can tell at a glance which Project Planner it is.

 I like things to be pretty and easy to use.

-- Weekly Goal Project Planners Use this to set your weekly goals, then hone in on how you are going to complete them.
+- Weekly Projects & Goal Planners Use this to set your weekly goals, then hone in on how you are going to complete them.
+I find having a big list of goals, which I then address through my week really helps me stay on track.
+I have lots of places to check off that you have started or completed.
 Always, those detailed lists will help develop focus, or you can put all the non-major goal to-dos on them.

 I know I write the same things over and over, but knowing what I need to do really keeps me on track.
 Writing it down on these project planners solidifies how many steps there are between starting and completion.
 Often, what I consider one project is really three or four projects that I’ve mentally rolled into one.
 Filling out Project Planners is always how I discover what those projects really entail and then figure out how to get a handle on them.